Slippery Jim is at it again. This is his latest controversial tweet:

 Finally, Catholics are not “Bible only” Christians.
 We believe the Sacred Scriptures are the inspired record of the acts of God in Christ as lived by his Church.
 The Scriptures come from the Church and are interpreted by the Church.
 Therefore it is to the Church’s magisterium that we turn for the final interpretation.

 Considering these rules of interpretation, let’s consider the question at hand: St. Paul seems to condone slavery and condemn homosexuality.
 We reject his acceptance of slavery due to historical differences in culture, why not reject his condemnation of homosexuality if times have changed? (the difference between condoning something and condemning something is important.
-I discuss it in more detail here on my other blog.)
+I discuss it in more detail here.)

 First, if we are concerned with historical context, we should learn what slavery was like in ancient Rome.
 We think of slavery as Africans wearing chains, picking cotton, being watched by a white man with a whip.
 This article explains that slavery in the Roman times was considerably different.
 It’s worth a read.

 While we read that St Paul expects slaves to obey their masters, his understanding of the matter is more complex.
 Rather than just giving slavery the nod and moving on, he tells masters that they should regard their slaves as brothers.
 In the Book of Philemon, he instructs Philemon to treat the slave Onesimus as a brother in Christ (Philemon 16).
 Paul tells masters to treat slaves with justice and fairness (Col. 4:1) and not to threaten them (Eph 6:9).
 All these are practical instructions for Christian living, but in his theology, Paul lays the seeds of the abolition of slavery.
 Through baptism, we are equal in the sight of God.
 In Galatians 3:28 he teaches, “For all of you who were baptized in Christ … there is neither Jew nor Gentile, slave or free … but all are one in Christ.”